-Based on favorable preclinical data generated in collaboration with Fred Hutchinson Cancer Research Center, we are enrolling patients in an open-label dose-escalation/expansion Phase 1/2 trial evaluating the safety, tolerability and preliminary activity of EOS-448 as monotherapy and in combination with Bristol Myers Squibb's iberdomide - a novel, potent oral cereblon E3 ligase modulator (CELMOD®) compound with enhanced tumoricidal and immune-stimulatory effects compared with immunomodulatory (IMiD®) agents - with or without dexamethasone, in adults with relapsed or refractory multiple myeloma.
+Based on favorable preclinical data generated in collaboration with Fred Hutchinson Cancer Research Center, we are enrolling patients in an open-label dose-escalation/expansion Phase 1/2 trial evaluating the safety, tolerability and preliminary activity of EOS-448 as monotherapy and in combination with Bristol Myers Squibb's iberdomide - a novel, potent oral cereblon E3 ligase modulator (CELMoD®) compound with enhanced tumoricidal and immune-stimulatory effects compared with immunomodulatory (IMiD®) agents - with or without dexamethasone, in adults with relapsed or refractory multiple myeloma.

 We are also advancing inupadenant, a next-generation adenosine A2A receptor antagonist tailored to overcome the specific adenosine-mediated immunosuppression found in tumor microenvironment, into proof-of concept trials in several indications following encouraging single-agent activity in Phase 1.
 We are investigating inupadenant in an open-label multi-arm Phase 1/2a clinical trial in adult cancer patients with advanced solid tumors.
 The single-agent dose-escalation and expansion portions of our Phase 1/2a clinical trial of inupadenant have demonstrated durable monotherapy antitumor activity in patients with advanced solid tumors and safety consistent with previously reported results.
 As part of this monotherapy assessment of inupadenant, we identified a potential predictive biomarker and we are enrolling patients in the biomarker cohort of the ongoing Phase 1b/2a trial.
-In 2022, we plan to initiate a randomized Phase 2 trial in a solid tumor indication to evaluate the combination of inupadenant with chemotherapy compared to standard of care chemotherapy alone.
+We have also begun enrolling patients in the randomized Phase 2 trial in post-IO metastatic non-squamous non-small cell lung cancer (NSCLC) to evaluate the combination of inupadenant with platinum-doublet chemotherapy compared to standard platinum-doublet chemotherapy.
 We have completed enrollment in the safety evaluation portion of the clinical trial of inupadenant in combination with chemotherapy and with pembrolizumab, as well as the monotherapy expansion cohort in prostate cancer.
 We have initiated an expansion arm evaluating inupadenant in combination with pembrolizumab in patients with PD-1-resistant melanoma, currently in an ongoing trial.
 In addition, we are evaluating a salt form of inupadenant in a Phase 1 study.

 Our internal research and development team has extensive expertise in tumor immunology, characterization of immunosuppressive mechanisms in the tumor microenvironment, pharmacology and translational medicine.
 We have also built discovery capabilities to develop both small molecules and antibodies with differentiated and optimized product profiles for targets validated by a strong scientific rationale.
 We continue to progress research programs focused on additional targets that complement our TIGIT and A2AR programs or address additional immunosuppressive pathways.
-In September 2021, we nominated a product candidate in the adenosine pathway for Investigational New Drug, or IND, enabling studies.
+This includes our candidate targeting a first-in-class mechanism in the adenosine pathway, which is under evaluation in Investigational New Drug, or IND, enabling studies.
 Our expertise also allows us to integrate a biomarker-rich strategy into our clinical programs to measure the activity of a product candidate in patients, seek to optimize combination agents and identify patients we deem most likely to benefit from treatment.